darwaishx/celebrity-recognition/3-whos-who-app/README.md

 ### Web UI with Timeline
 1. Download [timeline.html](./code/timeline.html).
 2. At line 182, update apiGatewayBaseUrl with invoke URL of your API Gateway endpoint you noted in earlier step.
-EXAMPLE: https://XXXXXX.execute-api.us-east-2.amazonaws.com/prod
+Example: https://XXXXXX.execute-api.us-east-2.amazonaws.com/prod
-3. Upload modified timeline.html to you S3 bucket where you uploaded media.mp4 in earlier step
+3. Upload modified timeline.html to your S3 bucket where you uploaded media.mp4 in earlier step
 4. Make both timeline.html and media.mp4 public so you can view web app in the browser.
 5. From S3 bucket, click on timeline.html to view it in browser
 6. You should see recognized celebrities along with their timeline in the video.
 Click on any of the recognized celebrities and click on one of timeline elements to jump to that part of the video.